nrwl/nx-react-workshop/docs/lab4/LAB.md

 #### 🏋️‍♀️ Steps:

 1. Stop the `nx serve`
-2. Generate a new React library called `ui-shared` in the `libs/store` folder
+2. Generate a new empty React library called `ui-shared` in the `libs/store` folder

    <details>
    <summary>🐳 Hint</summary>